tiago-assis/Deep-Biomechanical-Interpolator/3_displacement_fields/README.md

 When no `--nrrd` or `--nifti` flags are provided, both imaging formats are resampled.
 If a segmentation file is detected ("seg" or "mask" in the file name), the interpolation mode will automatically be changed to "nearest".

-- The program will output a file with the same format and name the input file, but with an added `"resampled_"` prefix.
+- The program will output a file with the same format and name as the input file, but with an added `"resampled_"` prefix.
 The original file is not overwritten.

 ---